TimVSu/mimical/README.md

 - 2022-12-02 -- 0.0.2

-  - added a temporary, but functional Database for users to sign up and sign in into, using XAMPP, MySQL and PHP.
-The date of the last login is saved, which also updates whenever a user logs in again.
+  - the date of the last user login is saved, which also updates whenever a user logs in again -
-  -
   - user can look at progress
   - menu (unlocked/completed exercises are marked)